Happy Medics UK Medical Education

 Patients present with symptoms, not diagnoses.
 But most medical education is organised by disease.

-The frameworks are not algorithms.
-They don’t replace clinical judgement.
-They give your clinical judgement a repeatable structure – one that works the same way whether it’s 10am or 3am, whether you’re fresh or twelve hours into a take.
+The frameworks don’t replace your clinical judgement.
+They give it a repeatable structure – one that works the same way whether it’s 10am or 3am, whether you’re fresh or twelve hours into a take.

 The Method